spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/05-tenant-cluster.md

 ## Kubernetes Authentication & Authorization

 Kubernetes cluster authentication can be optionally integrated with Kubelogin with OIDC-based authentication/authorization against external IDP.
 This enables group membership-based access control on different namespaces within the tenant Kubernetes cluster.
-Spectro Cloud’s Terraform provider also supports automatically set role binding on namespaces with users or groups.
+Our Terraform provider also supports automatically set role binding on namespaces with users or groups.

 <br />